 The five-year plan offers a program for the JMU undergraduate that, if the student performs satisfactorily, leads to the M.P.A. in five years - four undergraduate years and one graduate year of study.
 The five-year M.P.A. requires 30 graduate credits in academic course work.
 A student interested in the five-year M.P.A. should meet with the M.P.A. coordinator early in the sophomore year and complete a Five-Year Degree Application.
 At this time, the student and the M.P.A. coordinator will adopt a plan of study for the next three years.
 The plan will include a schedule of public administration courses and the choice of a concentration.
-The concentration should be tailored to support the student's career goals.
-The plan is tentative and may be modified by the student with the permission of the M.P.A. coordinator.
-The student should meet with the M.P.A. coordinator periodically to review the plan and modify as appropriate.
+The concentration should be tailored to support the student with the permission of the M.P.A. coordinator.
+The student should meet with the M.P.A. coordinator.
+The student should meet with the M.P.A. coordinator.

-Students entering the five-year M.P.A. program are not required to major in public administration as undergraduates: they may major in any field.
-However, they are required to complete the public administration courses listed below while undergraduates and will be required to complete 6-9 hours of reserve graduate credit (see "Reserve Graduate Credit) while still undergraduates.
-Students wishing to continue in the program must earn a 3.0 (B) grade point average or better in those courses.
+Students entering the five-year M.P.A. program are not required to major in public administration as undergraduates; they may major in any field.
+However, they are required to complete the public administration courses listed below while undergraduates and will be required to complete six to nine hours of graduate credit while still undergraduates.
+Students wishing to continue in the program must earn a 3.0 ("B") grade point average or better in those courses.
 In addition, the student must take one or more courses in the student's chosen area of concentration, earning a 3.0 grade point average or better.
 The student should do sufficient work in the area of concentration to qualify for graduate courses in that chosen area.
-Graduate work done in the area of concentration may include 500 level courses subject to the constraint that at least half of the student's total course load should be

-Kinesiology Mathematics numbered 600 or higher.
+Graduate work done in the area of concentration may include 500-level courses subject to the constraint that at least half of the student's total course load should be numbered 600 or higher.

 The student must formally apply for acceptance into the graduate M.P.A. program during the spring of his or her junior year.
 A five-year program student must begin the program in the fall semester.
 The student must submit a transcript of all courses taken at James Madison University and other colleges and universities.
-The student must also submit Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores for review.
+The student must also submit Graduate Record Examination or Graduate Management Admission Test scores for review.
 The student may also submit recommendations from two James Madison University faculty members.
 The M.P.A. admissions committee will not act on an application until the committee receives a completed application.
-The completed application includes grades of B or above for all undergraduate courses required for acceptance into the five-year program.
+The completed application includes grades of "B" or above for all undergraduate courses required for acceptance into the five-year program.

 Acceptance into the five-year program is conditional.
-The student must receive acceptable GRE or GMAT scores and earn a B or higher on the three reserve graduate courses taken during the student's fourth year of undergraduate study.
+The student must receive acceptable GRE or GMAT scores and earn a "B" or higher on the three reserve graduate courses taken during the student's fourth year of undergraduate study.

 Five-Year Recommended Schedule

 Undergraduate Curriculum Credit Hours

-Freshman or Sophomore Year
+First or Sophomore Year

 GPOSC 225.
 U.S. Government 4

 PUAD 265.
 Public Administration 3

 Sophomore Year

 POSC 295.
 Research Methods 4

 Sophomore or Junior Year

 POSC 302.
 State and Local Government 3

 PUAD 381.
 Public Budgeting 3

 Junior Year

 MGT 365.
 Human Resource Management 3

 Junior or Senior Year

-POSC 405.
-Seminar in American Government 3
+PUAD 412.
+Seminar in Intergovernmental Relations 3

 PUAD 415.
 Legal Environment of Public Administration 3

 26

+Concentration 3 or more

+The student should do sufficient work in the area of concentration to

+qualify for graduate courses in that chosen area (see individual

+concentration listings for specific credit information)

-chosen area (See individual concentration listings for specific credit information).
-3 or more Total Undergraduate Credits 29 or more
+concentration listings for specific credit information).
+Total Undergraduate Credits

+29 or more